The Resonant Drag Instability (RDI): Acoustic Modes: Conclusions

 \subsection{Summary}

-We study the acoustic family of the class of ``resonant drag instabilities'' (RDI) explored in \paperone.
+We study the acoustic family of the class of \citet{squire.hopkins:RDI} ``resonant drag instabilities'' (RDI) discovered in \paperone, as well as a spectrum of related ``non-resonant'' instabilities first identified here.
 Such instabilities can occur when a relative drift velocity arises between the dust and gas in a coupled dust-gas mixture (due, for example, to different radiative forces on the dust and the gas, or pressure support of the gas). \paperone\ studied a general gas system and showed that if the gas (absent dust) supports some undamped waves, a streaming velocity that ``resonates with'' the wave phase velocity usually creates an instability (the RDI).
 In this work, we focus on the case where the gas is governed by neutral hydrodynamics and supports sound waves, studying the ``acoustic RDI'' (resonance with sound waves) and a collection of other non-resonant unstable modes (these are important in certain regimes, e.g., at long-wavelengths or high dust-to-gas ratios).
 Although neutral hydrodynamics is perhaps the simplest gas system possible, these instabilities have not (to our knowledge) been studied or identified in previous literature, despite their likely relevance for a wide variety of astrophysical systems.

 We identify a spectrum of exponentially-growing linear instabilities which {\em directly} source fluctuations in the dust-to-gas ratio.
 Under certain conditions {\em all} wavelengths feature unstable modes, some of which have growth rates that increase without limit with increasing wavenumber.
 We show that the basic qualitative behaviors (dimensional scalings and nature of the fastest-growing modes) are not sensitive to the gas equation-of-state, the form of the drag law (constant drag coefficient, Epstein, Stokes, or Coulomb drag), the dust-to-gas ratio, or other details, although these do quantitatively alter the predictions.
 We derive stability conditions and simple closed analytic expressions for the growth rates of the instability (\S~\ref{sec:general.modes}).